Students with special educational needs

 One address : email@example.com

-- The school psychologist: Carole Rouviere provides a space for talking and listening, by conducting individual and confidential meetings with the students and/or parents from Kindergarten to Terminale (Grade 12).
+- The school psychologists: Carole Rouvière (TPC- CM2) and Cristina Dominguez (6ème-Terminale) provide a space for talking and listening, by conducting individual and confidential meetings with the students and/or parents from Kindergarten to Terminale (Grade 12).
 She assesses the needs and demands and may direct to outside partners.
 She not only intervenes when the issue concerns the studies but also when it is about personal matters.

-- The teacher of French as a Language of Instruction (FLSco): Jean-François Lequy works with non-French speaking students coming from non-French speaking school systems to improve their language skills and ease their integration into the class.
+- The teachers of French as a Language of Instruction (FLSco): Jean-François Lequy, Isabelle Cognard and Hélène Ollivier work with non-French speaking students coming from non-French speaking school systems to improve their language skills and ease their integration into the class.

-- The specialised educators (maîtres E): Marc Cothias from CP to CM2 (Grade 1 to Grade 5) and Philippe Coutaz for Secondary, work in groups of 3 or 6, with students who show learning difficulties.
+- The specialised teachers (maîtres E): Annick Canaple from CP to CM2 (Grade 1 to Grade 5) and Philippe Coutaz for Secondary, work in groups of 3 or 6, with students who show learning difficulties.
 Unlike support activities, the specialised educators help to set cognitive strategies for the students, and to support them in the acquisition of skills necessary to perform in school.

-- The learning specialist (maître G): Jean-Charles Vauzelle, works most of the time on one-on-one, with children having difficulties adapting to the school environment and having difficulties becoming « students ».
+- The learning specialist (maître G): Jean-Charles Vauzelle, works most of the time on one-on-one, with children having difficulties adapting to the school environment and having difficulties becoming « students » and with gifted children.
 To achieve that, he uses games, drawing, psychomotor skills as mediums to restore or create the desire to learn.

 Dyslexia, dysphasia, dyspraxia: if your child is diagnosed with a learning disability, come and share with us at: firstname.lastname@example.org, there are ways to support him/her effectively.